Josh-Wickens/WarShips/README.md

 - TRY AGAIN

-Once the user wins or looses, they will have the option to try again.
+Once the user wins or loses, they will have the option to try again.
 If they input Y for yes, then the scores will keep as they are so that the user can increase their score.
 If they select N for no, then the game will terminate and scores will be erased.

 ___
 ## **Future Features** ##
 ___
 - The option for the user to have their own board with ships on and the computer to guess ships on the users board.
-- Giving the user to pick the size of the board and the amount of ships.
+- Giving the user the option to pick the size of the board and the amount of ships.
 - The option to have timer to make the game more tense as the user will have to rush their guesses.
 - The option to set difficulty, where easy would be a small sized board with 1 ship and hard being a large size board with multiple ships.